 Educating Staff and Students

-The human factor is often the weak link in security, so colleges should conduct regular cybersecurity awareness training for all staff and students.
+The human factor is often the weak link in security, so colleges should conduct regular cybersecurity awareness training for all students and staff.
 The training should incorporate:

 • Recognizing phishing scams